atabzo/atabzo/README.md

 # heyyy there!
 I'm Bhanu :)

 I’m in my gap year arc right now, prepping for university and occasionally diving into art, writing, photography, and code.
 I love the process of learning and the idea of building meaningful projects.
-I’m focusing hard on entrance exams at the moment, so I’ll be staying low-key here for a while, but I’ll definitely be back once I have some free time up my sleeves!
+I’m focusing hard on entrance exams at the moment, so I’ll be staying low here for a while, but I’ll definitely be back once I have some free time up my sleeves!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/atabzo)
 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/atabzo)